-Cell Pharmacokinetic Mathematical Modeling and Simulation.
-To connect whole-cell HCQ PK with the perturbations observed in the lysosomal compartment, HCQ whole-cell uptake was simulated using a previously published base model of lysosomal uptake (Trapp et al., 2008; Kornhuber et al., 2010).
+Cell Pharmacokinetic Mathematical Modeling and Simulation

+To connect whole cell HCQ PK with the perturbations observed in the lysosomal compartment, HCQ whole cell uptake was simulated using a previously published base model of lysosomal uptake (Trapp et al., 2008; Kornhuber et al., 2010).
 Lysosomal volume fraction for each cell line was determined by imaging methods described above.
-Extracellular pH was determined by measuring the pH of incubator-equilibrated media in a pH meter (7.6) and then testing the change in cellular uptake of HCQ at the 1-hour time points in media of decreased pH (7.0).
-The influence of the lysosome and cytosolic pH was determined experimentally by pretreating MDA-MB-231 cells with MN, a lysosome-selective ionophore (Grinde, 1983), and simulating the experimental uptake of HCQ in cells after pretreatment.
-The model values of cytosolic pH of roughly 7.0 and lysosomal pH of 5.0 worked well with the cell lines used, which are similar to what has been previously reported for MCF7 cytosolic pH (Belhoussine et al., 1999) and MCF7 and MDA-MB-231 lysosomal pH values (Montcourrier et al., 1994).
-It is noted that the range of the pH values from different literature reports is quite broad, with lysosomal pH values reported around 4.2 for MDA-MB-231 cells (Ndolo et al., 2012), 4.5 for MCF7 and MDA-MB-231 cells (Wang et al., 2019), and 5.1 for MCF7 and MDA-MB-231 cells (Montcourrier et al., 1994).
+Extracellular pH was determined by measuring the pH of incubator-equilibrated media in a pH meter (7.6), and then testing the change in cellular uptake of HCQ at the 1hr timepoints in a media of decreased pH (7.0).
+The influence of the lysosome and cytosolic pH were determined experimentally by pretreating MDA-MB-231 cells with monensin (MN), a lysosome-selective ionophore (Grinde, 1983), and simulating the experimental uptake of HCQ in cells after pre-treatment.
+The model values of cytosolic pH of roughly 7.0 and lysosomal pH of 5.0 worked well with the cell lines used, which are similar to what has been previously reported for MCF7 cytosolic pH (Belhoussine et al., 1999), and MCF7 and MDA-MB-231 lysosomal pH values (Montcourrier et al., 1994).
+It is noted that the range of the pH values from different literature reports is guite broad, with lysosomal pH values reported around 4.2 for MDA-MB-231 cells (Ndolo et al., 2012), 4.5 for MCF7 and MDA-MB-231 cells (Wang et al., 2019), and 5.1 for MCF7 and MDA-MB-231 cells (Montcourrier et al., 1994).
 Cytosolic pH exhibited a similar trend from literature, with reported values around 6.9 for MCF7 (Belhoussine et al., 1999), 7.3 for MCF7 (Persi et al., 2018), and 7.4 for MDA-MB-231 and MCF7 (Wang et al., 2012).
-From the studies using multiple human breast cancer lines, which were also used in this work, the lysosomal and cytosolic pH were not very different between each cell line, so we chose to use fixed values for these parameters across all four cell line models.
+From the studies using multiple human breast cancer lines, that were also used in this work, the lysosomal and cytosolic pH were not very different between each cell line and so we chose to use fixed values for these parameters across all 4 cell line models.
 Additional factors that could potentially play a role in cellular uptake and clearance of HCQ, such as acid-phospholipid binding and endo/lysosomal turnover, were not investigated between cell lines.

-Evaluation of Model Fit.
-Model fit versus experimental data were evaluated by comparing the experimental $AUC{0-1 hour}$ or $AUC{0-24 hour}$ to the simulated value for each cell line.
-Additionally, model accuracy was analyzed by calculating the performance error (PE), the median performance error (MPE%) to investigate positive/negative bias, and the mean absolute performance error (MAPE%) to determine overall model fit (Gustafsson et al., 1992).
-These calculations included all time points relevant to the parent figure.
+Evaluation of Model Fit

+Model fit versus experimental data was evaluated by comparing the experimental AUC{0-1hr} or AUC{0-24hr} to the simulated value for each cell line.
+Additionally, model accuracy was analyzed by calculating the performance error (PE), median performance error (MPE%) to investigate positive/negative bias, and mean absolute performance error (MAPE%) to determine overall model fit (Gustafsson et al., 1992).
+These calculations included all timepoints relevant to the parent figure.

-Computer Simulation and Software.
-Intracellular PK model simulation was done in MATLAB version R2020a (Mathworks, Natick, MA), and the intracellular compartmental system was solved using the ode45 package.
-Image selection was done in Python version 3.7.6 using sewar and tqdm packages.
-Image analysis was done in ImageJ version 1.52p using methods described above.
+Computer Simulation and Software

+Intracellular PK model simulation was done in MATLAB, version R2020a (Mathworks; Natick, MA) and the intracellular compartmental system was solved using the ode45 package.
+Image selection was done in Python, version 3.7.6, using sewar and tqdm packages.
+Image analysis was done in ImageJ, version 1.52p using methods described above.